 CIS fosters an environment in which the needs, rights and responsibilities of individuals and groups are respected.
 Our students are expected to conduct themselves in a manner that will bring credit to themselves, their families and their school, and adhere to the CIS core values.
 Read our student code of conduct.

-6.7 ACADEMIC HONESTY POLICY
+6.7 ACADEMIC INTEGRITY POLICY

 One of the paramount goals of CIS is to foster the growth of ethically responsible students.
 Our students learn the importance of academic honesty: what it is, why it matters, and what the consequences are for engaging in dishonest behaviour.
 Our academic honesty policy applies to all students in grades 4 to 12.